rtanri/youRather/README.md

 * run $npm install,
 * run $npm start,
-* Select the user to proceed Homepage,
+* Select the user to proceed to Dashboard page,
 * There will be few questions under 'Unanswered' and 'Answered' category.